qmhc/FlexTable/README.md

 FlexTable.registerPlugin(name, myPlugin)
 ```

-You can als replace one plugin with `replacePlugin` method.
+You can also replace one plugin with `replacePlugin` method.

 ## License